Everything scrapping the Iran deal says about Donald Trump

 Trump is the 'no Plan B' president

-The most frequently heard criticism of Trump's decision was that he was pulling out of the deal without offering an plan for what will happen next.
+The most frequently heard criticism of Trump's decision was that he was pulling out of the deal without offering a plan for what will happen next.

 "No one has any clue on the day after.
 There is no strategy," a senior European diplomat told CNN's Michelle Kosinski, describing the State Department as "a shambles."